-The Religions of ChinaThis course will examine the history, theory, and practice of the major religious traditions of China (Confucianism, Daoism, Buddhism), as well as the folk traditions that blend all three.
-The course will focus on the evolution of Chinese religion through a process of mutual influence within a general atmosphere of religious tolerance for sectarian differences.
+The Religions of ChinaThis course will examine the history, theory, and practice of the major religious traditions of China (Confucianism, Daoism, Buddhism) as well as the folk traditions that blend all three.
+In particular, we will focus on the evolution of Chinese religion through a process of mutual influence within a general atmosphere of religious tolerance for sectarian differences.

 The distribution of grades for the course is as follows:

 You final grade will ultimately depend on my assessment of